Asvix-04/Medibot-AI/CONTRIBUTING.md

 ### Code of Conduct

-This project and everyone participating in it is governed by the AI-Medical-Chatbot Code of Conduct.
+This project and everyone participating in it is governed by the Medibot-AI Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to agvskanda@gmail.com.
+Please report unacceptable behavior to asvix2025@gmail.com.

-Thank you for contributing to AI-Medical-Chatbot!
+Thank you for contributing to Medibot-AI!